ndsurgenor/east-street/README.md

 ![Current](static/images/readme/wireframe-current.png)

-### Database Design
+### Database Model

-The database model can also be viewed [at the following link](https://drawsql.app/teams/nathan-surgenor/diagrams/eastst)
+The database model was created on the basis of django-allauth handling the creation of authorised users, while the booking model would be coded by myself.
+The relationship between these two tables is a one-to-many by connection of the user_id and contact_id fields i.e. a single user can create many bookings.

 ![Database](static/images/readme/database-diagram.png)

 ## Surface
-Now that this thinking had been done
+With wireframe and database models in place, actual features of the site could now be coded using HTML, Bootstrap, CSS, and JavaScript, all according to the criteria listed above.

 ### Design & Typography
 Colours and Fonts